 Place Based Histories examples and lesson.

-List of Colonial Events and Indigenous Resistance to cut out for students to locate on the map.
+List of Colonial Events and Acts of Indigenous Resistance to cut out for students to locate on the map.

 Citations for quotes from the map.